 Slewing to all these targets not with a hand controller but with the planetarium interface of the SkyPortal app was simple and intuitive.

 This is an altaz setup, so astrophotography is generally limited to the Moon and brighter planets; only short exposures of deep-sky objects at high ISO values are practical.

 Celestron has said that an optional wedge will soon be available for long-exposure imaging.

 Though the mount can be a little noisy when slewing, once tracking it is very quiet.

-this is a great telescope that makes astronomy even more accessible – especially to those in tune with
+That aside, this is a great telescope that makes astronomy even more accessible – especially to those in tune with the latest technology.

-This review appeared in the September 2014 issue of BBC Sky at Night Magazine
+This review originally appeared in the September 2014 issue of BBC Sky at Night Magazine